Made from pasteurized cow's milk

 Dense and crumbly, Cheshire is made using vegetarian rennet and pasteurised cow’s milk.
-The taste and flavour of cheese develops with ripening.
+The taste and flavour of cheese develop with ripening.
 Young Cheshire is firm, crumbly and white in colour.
 It is mild, milky and aromatic leaving behind a slightly tangy aftertaste on the palette.

-Sometimes, to add a different dimension to the cheese, annatto is added to the milk, which gives Red Cheshire a deep shade of red orange.
+Sometimes, to add a different dimension to the cheese, annatto is added to the milk, which gives Red Cheshire a deep shade of red-orange.
 However, there is no difference in the flavour and texture in both cousins.
-Another variant is a Blue Cheshire ripened with Penicillium culture molds.
+Another variant is a Blue Cheshire ripened with Penicillium culture moulds.

 An aged Cheshire becomes firmer and darkens considerably.
 It is now a full-flavoured cheese yet with no hint of bitterness.
 Though still crumbly, the cheese turns dry with maturity.

 Cheshire with its lower salt content makes for a perfect crumble on fruits, chutney, and vegetable and baked dishes.